 Day 3: Quito / Baltra, Galapagos Islands

-Once we get settled into our cabins, we have an introductory briefing and safety drill, then enjoy lunch aboard as our Galapagos adventure tour begins, voyaging through the fascinating archipelago that Herman Melville dubbed the "Enchanted Isles."
-This afternoon we take our first panga ride, boarding motorized rafts for a landing on Mosquera Island, a tiny islet that's home to a huge population of sea lions as well as many shorebirds.
-Back on board
+, our floating home for the next week.
+After settling in to our cabins, there's an introductory briefing and safety drill followed by lunch aboard.
+Our Galapagos adventure tour is soon underway as we begin our voyage through the fascinating archipelago that Herman Melville dubbed the "Enchanted Isles."
+This afternoon, board motorized rafts for our first panga ride to Mosquera Island, a tiny islet that's home to a huge population of sea lions as well as many shorebirds.
+Back aboard the Xploration,

 Day 4: Santiago / Bartolome